Tuzki2333/CSCI596-Final-Project/README.md

 - I parallelize the Lagrangian-dual-based algorithm using MPI.
 Results show that the parallelization can effectively reduce the running time.
 - I also solve the extensions of the knapsack problem, including MCKPs and MDKPs.

-For this project, some future works include:
+For this project, some possible future works include:

 - Fine-tune the MPI implementation and further reduce the running time.
 - Investigate the OpenMP implementation as well as the MPI+OpenMP implementation.
 Actually, I have tried to implement these two techniques (see `unused/knapsack_openmp.c` and `unused/knapsack_hybrid.c`), but the results did not show any improvement, probably due to the high communication time among threads.
 It is interesting to further optimize the OpenMP code and increase the efficiency.

 ## Reference

+The high-level idea of this project comes from the following paper:

 Zhang, X., Qi, F., Hua, Z., & Yang, S. (2020, April).
 Solving billion-scale knapsack problems.
 In Proceedings of The Web Conference 2020 (pp. 3105-3111).